Code2Gether-Discord/JokesOnYou/Docs/UseCases/UseCases.md

 ###### The system
 1. On the **Manage** jokes page you will find a button to **Create** a new Joke
 2. When pressed it will redirect you to the Joke **Creation page**
-3. Here you will give the joke a Category, Name, the joke Premise and punchline.
+3. Here you will give the joke a Category (tags), Name, the joke Premise and punchline.
-4. add some Tags to your joke.
-5. Press **create** to publish the joke.
+4. Press **create** to publish the joke.

 ###### Goal
 Edit jokes